 It is recommended to practice yoga barefoot and 95% of people do.
-Since people will be walking around the lobby and studio barefoot, it is most hygienic if everyone removes their shoes immediately upon entering the lobby.
-There is a rug near the door for this purpose.
+Since people will be walking around the lobby and studio barefoot, it is most hygienic if everyone removes their shoes immediately upon entering the room.

 Turn Off Your Cell Phone

 For the benefit of all students, please turn off or mute your cell phone.
 Make a habit of doing this as soon as you get to the studio.

 Arrive at least 10 minutes before the class is scheduled to start.
 This will ensure that you won't disturb other students and will help you settle in and prepare yourself for class.
 If you do arrive late, be respectful of other students and don't enter a class more than 5 minutes after the class has started.

 When you enter a yoga class, you sign on to respect the teacher for that time period.
 You may discover halfway through the class that you don't care for this teacher, style, or hour of the day.
 But you still should continue with the class, follow the teacher's instructions, take your Savasana, and chalk it up to experience.

 An instructor is your guide through the yoga postures and may provide hands-on adjustments during class.
 It will aid you in deepening or correcting your posture to receive maximum benefit from the poses while avoiding injury.
 Instructors will typically mention this at the beginning of class.
 If you are not comfortable with adjustments, just let your teacher know when they ask, and they will respect your personal space.

 Keep in mind the level of the class you are attending.
 If it is an advanced class (level 3) and some of the poses are too hard, it is fine to take a more basic variation of the poses being taught.
 Usually the teacher will offer this option.